HomeOnMars/projektoOmnijo/teknikoj/Unuoj.md

 -------------------------------------------------------------------------------

-> When sync-ing is no longer an option,
+> When sync-ing with the world is no longer an option,
 > ***de-sync***.
 > <span style="color:grey">
 > —— <span style="color:#95D0FC">La Arkitekto</span> (fictional)